hlamotte/charity-donation-contract/README.md

 # Charity aggregator donation contract
-Create a smart contract that distributes a charity donation to a number of different charities with on-chain donation addresses.
+A smart contract that distributes a charity donation to a number of different charities with on-chain donation addresses.

 Many charities are starting to offer direct crypto-donation addresses.